NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Set home page

-Each application must have a single entry point - the home page.
+Each application must have a single starting/entry point, ie the "home page".

-To load the home page for your app, you need to pass `NavigationEntry` with the desired `moduleName` to the start() method.
-NativeScript looks for an XML file with the specified name, parses it and draws the UI described in the file.
-Afterwards, if NativeScript finds a `JS` or a `TS` file with the same name, it executes the business logic in the file.
+To load the home page for the app, pass a [`NavigationEntry`](/api-reference/interfaces/_ui_frame_.navigationentry) with the desired `moduleName` to the [`start()`](/core-concepts/application-lifecycle#start-application) method.

+- NativeScript looks for a `.xml` file with the specified name, parses it and draws the UI described in the file.
+- Afterwards, if NativeScript finds a `.js` or a `.ts` file with the same base name, it executes the business logic in the file.

 ``` JavaScript
 const application = require("application");